 The mission of the Contra Costa Crisis Center is to keep people alive and safe, help them through crises, and connect them with culturally relevant resources in the community.

-The Contra Costa Crisis Center is governed by a 15-member board of trustees.
+The Contra Costa Crisis Center, a nonprofit organization, is governed by a 15-member board of trustees.
 A staff of 20 is assisted by nearly 200 active volunteers.
 Our budget is $1.8 million (80 percent for direct services, 7 percent for administration, and 13 percent for fundraising).
 Fifty-Six percent of our funding comes from individuals, businesses, foundations, civic groups, and proceeds from Leftovers Thrift Shop, an agency auxiliary; 44 percent comes from government.
 We are purchasing our 7,000 square-foot facility in Walnut Creek.

 Annual Report & Audit